trinhoftheworld/Project-Descriptions-for-Review/Android/Make you own android app.md

 ##Project Overview
-For this project, students will make their own app.
-They can either come up with their own idea or select from one of the ideas listed under App Ideas.
-They are also welcome to repurpose code from Sunshine to create a new app.
+For this project, students will make their own Android app.
+They can either come up with their own idea or select from one of the ideas listed under App Ideas on the <a href= "https://www.udacity.com/wiki/ud853/project#android-fundamentals-project-description" target="_blank"> Project Description page</a>  They are also welcome to repurpose code from Sunshine to create a new app.

 ##Why this project?